 The length of your test will depend on your overall fitness level and symptoms.
 Generally, the goal is to work your heart for about eight to 12 minutes.
 You will be asked to continue exercising until your heart rate reaches a target set by the technician or until you develop symptoms that prevent you from continuing.

 Your technician will discuss any other requirements for your stress test in greater detail at the time of your test.

-Results that Matter: Your technician cannot provide a diagnosis or the test results.
+Results: Your technician cannot provide a diagnosis or the test results.
 Your doctor will schedule an appointment to discuss the results and next steps with you.